jojomondag/FileToMarkdown/Readme.md

 # FileToMarkdown

-Convert various file types to Markdown with a single command.
-Supports documents, code files, and archives with browser and Node.js integration.
+Convert various file types to Markdown.
+Supports Office documents, code files, and Ziparchives in the browser or as CLI Node.js integration.

 ## Documentation
 - [CLI Commands](docs/COMMANDS.md) - All available commands and usage